kurtosis-tech/kurtosis/docs/docs/guides/running-private-packages.md

 ![github-enter-code](../../static/img/guides/github-enter-code.jpg)

 After entering the code, GitHub will prompt you to authorize Kurtosis CLI.
-Kurtosis CLI only requests read access to public and private repositories.
+Kurtosis CLI requests [`repo`](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/scopes-for-oauth-apps#available-scopes) access to repositories for the ability to read and pull from private repositories.

 :::info Private Packages within GitHub Orgs
 If the private package you'd like to develop on lives in a GitHub org, the organization must also authorize Kurtosis CLI.
+To have an organization you are a part of authorize Kurtosis CLI, click the `Request` button next to the organization name on the authorization page, then notify your org admins to accept the request via email.
 :::